sbslee/fuc/docs/cli.rst

    This command will rename the samples in a VCF file.

-   There are three renaming modes: 'MAP', 'INDICIES', and 'RANGE'.
-The default mode is 'MAP' in which case the 'names' file must contain two columns, one for the old names and the other for the new names.
-If the mode is 'INDICIES' the first column should be the new names and the second column must be 0-based indicies of the samples to be renamed.
-Lastly, in the 'RANGE' mode only the first column is required but the 'range' argument must be specified.
-   For more details on the renaming modes, please visit the 'pyvcf.VcfFrame.rename' method's documentation page.
+   There are three different renaming modes using the 'names' file:
+     - 'MAP': Default mode.
+Requires two columns, old names in the first and new names in the second.
+     - 'INDEX': Requires two columns, new names in the first and 0-based indicies in the second.
+     - 'RANGE': Requires only one column of new names but '--range' must be specified.

    Usage examples:
      $ fuc vcf-rename in.vcf old_new.tsv > out.vcf
-     $ fuc vcf-rename in.vcf new_idx.tsv --mode INDICIES > out.vcf
+     $ fuc vcf-rename in.vcf new_idx.tsv --mode INDEX > out.vcf
      $ fuc vcf-rename in.vcf new_only.tsv --mode RANGE --range 2 5 > out.vcf
      $ fuc vcf-rename in.vcf old_new.csv --sep , > out.vcf

    Positional arguments:
-     vcf              VCF file
+     vcf              VCF file (zipped or unzipped).
-     names            delimited text file
+     names            Text file containing information for renaming the samples.

    Optional arguments:
      -h, --help       Show this help message and exit.
-     --mode TEXT      renaming mode (default: 'MAP') (choices: 'MAP', 'INDICIES', 'RANGE') --range INT INT  specify an index range
+     --mode TEXT      Renaming mode (default: 'MAP') (choices: 'MAP', 'INDEX', 'RANGE').
+     --range INT INT  Index range to use when renaming the samples.
+Applicable only with the 'RANGE' mode.
-     --sep TEXT       delimiter to use (default: '\t')
+     --sep TEXT       Delimiter to use for reading the 'names' file (default: '\t').

 vcf-slice
 =========